mshablovskyy/gtp/README.md

 ## 🔧 Already Solved Issues

-- If processed folder contained any unrelated `.json`s, program crashed.
-Now it is solved.
+- If the processed folder contained any unrelated `.json` files, the program would crash.
+This is now resolved.
+- Missing `UTF-8` encoding when opening log files could cause the program to crash.
+- Numbers in brackets worked incorrectly with suffixes, which led to some files not being found.

 ---